Asbestos disposal can be a confusing topic. This blog aims to shed some light on this topic.

 Aprons, Artex, Asbestos blankets, Asbestos cement roofs, Asbestos cloth, Asphalt roofing, Awnings and curtains, Battery insulation (loose fibre), Bitumen (adhesive and mastic), Brakes, Canopies, Car bodies, Carpets, Caulking, Cavity decking, Coffins, Cold water storage cisterns, Corrugated asbestos cement (3 and 6 inch), Corrugated cement roofs, Damp-proof sealant and paper, Drive belts, Electric cable coverings, Filters, Firefighting equipment, Floor tiles and flooring materials, Flue pipes, Garage roofs, Gas mask filters, Gaskets, Gloves and gauntlets, Guttering, Helmets, Insulating wire, Insulation materials (lagging and board), Mattress filling, Oil burning wicks, Packaging, Panel sheets, Paper and cardboard, Pipe coverings, Pipework, Plaster, Radiator covers, Rafters, Railway sleepers, Roof tiles, Roofing felt, Roofing shingles, Rope and string, Rugs, Sealants, Shed roofs, Spark plugs, Spray coatings, Storage heaters, Stove mats, Tape, Textured coatings (such as Artex), Theatre props (e.g. fake dust, cobwebs, snow etc.), Tiles, Twine and thread, Ventilation ducts, Vinyl tiles, Wadding, Wall plugging compound, Wallboard, Welding rod coatings & Window sills and boxes.

-When it comes the removal of asbestos our advice is to take care.
+When it comes to the removal of asbestos our advice is to take care.
 We would always get the advice of a qualified expert.
 Asbestos is harmful, & should be treated accordingly.

 We are based in Dorset, but our reach is Nationwide, and we at The Waste Group can provide Asbestos collection throughout the UK.